srikanthpotipi/market_palce_for_loans/README.md

 2) Right now codes vlaidates the emptyness of the whole participation or percentages.
 Good to have the check for individual values as well
 3) There is always a better solution.
 But it comes at cost.
 O(n2) can be reduced at an expense of space
 4) A DEBUG flag can be passed and logging can be enabled

+# code walk through
+I am NOT adding anything here on purpose.
+Ideally if the naming convenstions and code oorganization is poeper and comments are appropriately used, this section wouldn't ne needed.